4d/go-mobile/docs/debug/from-your-android-device-and-android-studio.md

 - To connect and debug with a Google device using Windows, you need to install the [Google USB driver](https://developer.android.com/studio/run/win-usb).

-- If you're developing on MacOS , then you shouldn't need a USB driver.
+- If you're developing on macOS , then you shouldn't need a USB driver.

 - For the other devices, download and manually install a [OEM USB driver](https://developer.android.com/studio/run/oem-usb) corresponding to your device.